EnhaoSun/ESP8266-MQTT-RaspberryPi/README.md

 STEP 3: Upload the scratch to ESP8266
 1. Wifi client connect to wifi
-    a.
-WiFi_client.begin(ssid, password)
+    1. WiFi_client.begin(ssid, password)
 2. Udp client for getting local time
-    a.
-You can use other methods to get time.
+    1. You can use other methods to get time.
 3. MQTT client connect to server(Broker address) and publish message
-    a. mqtt_client.setServer(serverAddress, port)
+    1. mqtt_client.setServer(serverAddress, port)
-    b. mqtt_client.setCallback(callback) callback is a function which can be write by you own
+    2. mqtt_client.setCallback(callback) callback is a function which can be write by you own
-    c. mqtt_client.publish(Topic, message);
+    3. mqtt_client.publish(Topic, message);